LLNL/sundials/doc/shared/RecentChanges.rst

 ** New Features and Enhancements **

 Unit tests were separated from examples.
-To that end, the follow directories were moved out of the ``examples/`` directory to the ``test/unit_tests`` directory:
+To that end, the following directories were moved out of the ``examples/`` directory to the ``test/unit_tests`` directory:
 ``nvector``, ``sunmatrix``, ``sunlinsol``, and ``sunnonlinsol``.